jkerai1/ImpTemplate/README.md

 # Using with online editor
 "Imp -Template v1.1-noFileOutput.py" is just for the online editor i.e. no file output, https://www.online-python.com/

+Alternatively you can use something like: https://github.com/pyscript/pyscript and run as a .html

 FileOutput Version(s) outputs a text file with all logged events but can't be run in an online editor (because you can't create the file locally). notepad++ recommended for this method as it has silent auto-refresh. (if you want to work that way that is)